Low Tire Pressure Causes and Solutions

 When your tires reach the end of their lifecycle, they will not retain air as they used to.
 There are a number of different factors that can contribute to the deflation of an old tire.
 If your tires are old, have been used extensively, have worn tread, and are having trouble keeping air pressure levels up, it may be time for a tire replacement.

 If you are in need of new tires, the experts at Chapel Hill Tire can help you find the best price on the tires you need.
 We offer a Price Beat Guarantee, which lets us beat any competitor price you may find that is lower than our own.

 Tire Service, Repair, and Replacement

 The experts at Chapel Hill Tire are here for all of your service, repair, and replacement needs.
-Visit one of our eight Triangle-area locations in Raleigh, Durham, Chapel Hill, and Carrboro.
-We are offering at-home and curbside service to safely meet all of your tire needs.
+Visit one of our nine Triangle-area locations in Apex, Raleigh, Cary, Durham, Chapel Hill, and Carrboro.
+Our professional mechanics also commonly serve nearby communities, including Knightdale, Pittsboro, Wake Forest, Hillsborough, and Morrisville.
+We are offering a pick-up/delivery service to safely meet all of your tire needs.
 Contact our service experts today to schedule your appointment.